 (GIS) technology and Internet to track the location of the users.
 User-initiated LBS requires internet connection which is used to determine the location that provide search results.
 GIS Technology

 is a computer defined system that helps in capturing, storing, manipulating, analysing and managing all types of spatial or geographical data.

 Choosing a site for a new branch or ATM requires in-depth knowledge and skill.
 In the past, this task may have been outsourced.
 Nowadays, banks are finding it very efficient to choose their next service location using GIS.

 To retain existing customers and acquire new ones, financial institutions continuously increase the location convenience of their branches and ATMs.
-One way to achieve this is by expanding their ATM and / or branch networks.
-This is usually done in two ways: building new facilities for branches and ATMs; or acquiring potential partner’s locations.
+One way to achieve this is by expanding their ATM or branch networks.
+This is usually done in two ways: building new facilities for branches and ATMs or acquiring potential partner’s location.

 BANSEFI follows a certain scheme which consists of three programs and two channels.
 The programs are Pal, Prospera and SinHambre.
-The two channels operating under this are ‘open’ and ‘close’.
+The two channels operating under, are ‘open’ and ‘close’.
 The ‘open’ channel allows the beneficiary to withdraw money from any branch while the ‘closed’ channel allows the user to withdraw from only one branch.
-BANSEFI has 478 branches in 32 states, serving 1,161,561customers for whom they want to open ATMs which are within one hour driving distance for any given beneficiary.
+BANSEFI has 478 branches in 32 states serving 1,161,561customers for whom they want to open ATMs which are within one hour driving distance for any given beneficiary.